 It has to offer links to more similar content for further reading.
 Sources are ideally less opinionated and more scientific or

-It means things other people can look up and agree with.
+Quality content means things other people can look up and see for themselves.
 When someone writes that “SEO is bullshit” and everybody claps – it’s still not quality content.

 It’s just opinion.
 An article like “SEO is a thriving but controversial industry” would be probably of higher quality.